|

 cards face up are then dealt to each player, one at a time with no draw

 and no further betting.
-This poker version is a ‘winner takes all’
+This poker version is a ‘winner takes

-game.
-2-Card Poker: As the name implies, two cards are dealt to each player and there is no draw.
-The best possible hand is a pair of aces.
+cards are dealt to each player and there is no draw.
+The best possible

-6) Poker Tips: Betting Poker has different betting systems.
-They range from the most simple to the most complicated systems.
-The
+Poker has different betting systems.
+They range from the most simple to

-most common is the Positive progression betting systems where the
+most common is the positive progression betting systems where the

 player usually increases the bet whenever he or she wins.
 This kind of

-there is the Insurance betting system wherein you can decrease the
+there is the insurance betting system wherein you can decrease the

 amount of your bet in the event that you win which normally follows a